Jorge91/tunisia-zipcodes/README.md

-# tunisia zipcodes dataset
+# Tunisia zipcodes dataset
-Tunisia zipcodes with coordinates.
+Tunisia zipcodes/postal codes with coordinates.
 Obtained from multiple sources, so some data might be missing